 If needed, ask your manager if you can step outside for some fresh air.
 The sooner you tackle it, the better.

 Create a balance

 Finally, it goes without saying that establishing a strong work-life balance is extremely important in today’s working world.
-Avoid checking your emails outside of work hours and get them removed from your phone if they’re not an absolute necessity.
+Try and avoid checking your emails outside of work hours and if you can’t help but check it may be worth getting these removed.